10 Proven Ways to Keep Your Brand Messaging Consistent Across Languages

 To counter that:

 Consistency does not mean ‘the same all the way through’.
-Consistency means the foundational identity is the same, with parts changing for the local culture.
+Consistency means the foundational identity is the same, while adapting to resonate with local cultures.

 6. Keep Alignment Across Marketing, Product, and Support

 Customers engage with promotional content in more ways than one.
-They read product instructions; they research the product on a website; they read correspondence with support teams around questions or issues.
+They read product instructions, research the product on a website, and read correspondence with support teams around questions or issues.
 If these messages don't mirror one another, trust will likely dissipate.

 When the form and function of a brand align through their messaging, trust increases.